Why is the pattern of my baby’s movement’s important?

 Research shows as many as 55% of women who had a stillbirth noticed their baby’s movements had slowed or stopped the week before.

-NICE Guidelines currently advise that midwives do not listen for the baby’s heart beat at routine antenatal appointments.
-This is because the presence of the fetal heart rate does not a guarantee the baby is healthy and well.
-Instead, monitoring the baby’s activity and their pattern of movements is better at assessing fetal health and wellbeing.
+NICE Guidelines advise midwives not to listen for the baby’s heartbeat at routine antenatal appointments.
+Because the presence of the fetal heart rate does not guarantee the baby is healthy.
+Instead, monitoring the baby’s activity and their pattern of movements is better at assessing a baby’s health and wellbeing.

 The majority of pregnant women feel their baby’s distinct movements in the womb by around 18-20 weeks’ gestation; however, this can vary between women: